microsoft/msix-packaging/tools/utils/README.md

 te.exe UtilsTests/bin/Debug/UtilsTests.dll
 ```

+MakeAppx.exe and related binaries under `msix-packaging/tools/utils/TestData/MakeAppx` are taken from the redistributable binaries available in the [MSIX Toolkit](https://github.com/microsoft/msix-toolkit).

 ## Data/Telemetry

 This library includes instrumentation to collect usage and diagnostic (error) data and send it to Microsoft to help improve the products using it.